-Guest Post from Susan Bistransin and Jean Paul Cadet: Prince George's County Public Schools (Maryland) Adopts a Personal Finance Graduation Requirement!
+Mission 2030 Guest Post: Susan Bistransin and Jean Paul Cadet on How Prince George's County Public Schools (Maryland) Adopted a Personal Finance Graduation Requirement!

 Prince George's County Public Schools (Maryland) is the 19th largest school district in the United States, serving over 132,000 students.
 The school system, which spans east of Washington, DC, is also one of the nation's most racially diverse school systems, serving 60% Black students, 18% Hispanic or Latino students, 13% White students, 4% Asian students, and 2% Multiracial students.
 In 2019, PGCPS became an NGPF Gold Standard Challenge Grantee by adopting a graduation requirement for personal finance that all students will take!

 Susan Bistransin (@TeachFinLitMD) is a 25+ year veteran Family & Consumer Sciences (FACS) Financial Literacy teacher from Parkdale High School who advocated for the change.
 The best part?
 Susan's vision ultimately succeeded after she beat the drum for personal finance to become a high school graduation requirement for the last 10+ years.

 Jean-Paul Cadet (@DrJeanPaulCadet) is a former principal currently serving as Career & Technical Education (CTE) Director, Adjunct Professor at Howard University in Washington, DC, and Ambassador Fellow for the United States Department of Education.
 Together, these two energetic education leaders tell one of the most inspiring stories of change from two different perspectives within this very large, very diverse school system.

 How did personal finance become a graduation requirement in PGCPS after a 10+ year advocacy journey?
 Hear the awe-inspiring tale from Mrs. Bistransin and Dr. Cadet in their own words below.